Course Syllabus Guidelines

 6. Course description (as listed in Gulfline)

-7. Pre and co-requisites for the course (as approved by the University Curriculum Team and listed in Gulfline)
+7. Pre and co-requisites for the course (as listed in Gulfline)

 8. College and department offering the course